InsightDataScience/wiki-content/content/helm-charts/helm-charts.md

 - YouTube Video         - https://youtu.be/-ykwb1d0DXU

 ## Pain Points
-The Helm Charts are not completely stable and major changes are expected that may disrupt the existing projects.
+The Helm Charts are not completely stable and major changes are expected that may disrupt existing projects.